inderjit303/32-bit-SRAM-/README.md

 <img src="https://user-images.githubusercontent.com/99788755/194726461-4d2be05d-3bc1-47c3-854e-ebdaf22937b9.png">
 </p>
 <p align="center">
-Fig 10.
+Fig 27.
 Transient Analysis of 32 bit SRAM cell
 </p>

 As seen, from the waveforms of 32 bit SRAM cell, less than half the outputs are visible in simulation window.
 This arrangment is donw due to limitation of numbers of plots visbile in one screen.

 # Author:
-Inderjit Singh Dhanjal, Assistant Professor, K.J Somaiya college of Engineering, Mumbai, India
+Inderjit Singh Dhanjal, Assistant Professor, K.J Somaiya college of Engineering, Mumbai, Maharashtra, India

 # Acknowlegdements
 1. [IIT Bombay](http://iitb.ac.in/)